Thomas Charles Wyatt

-Thomas Charles Wyatt (June 10, 1850 – June 19, 1920) was an American politician who served in the Tennessee House of Representatives and Tennessee Senate.
+Thomas Charles Wyatt (June 10, 1850 – September 27, 1922) was an American physician, farmer and politician who served in the Tennessee House of Representatives and Tennessee Senate.
 He later moved to Oklahoma Territory and was a member of the state's constitutional convention.

 Biography

 Thomas Charles Wyatt was born on June 10, 1850, in Humphreys County, Tennessee, to William Carroll Wyatt and Harriet O'Guin Wyatt.
-In the 1870s, he started working and he later graduated from the University of Tennessee medical department.
+He attended the local primary and secondary schools and then worked as a country storekeeper from 1870 to 1872.
+Wyatt next went to Springville, Tennessee, where he was the railroad station agent for two years.
 On October 24, 1876, he married Ida Beach and the couple had eight children.

+Wyatt went to Nashville, Tennessee to study medicine, graduating in 1878.
+Sources differ on whether his medical degree was granted by the University of Nashville, Vanderbilt University or the University of Tennessee.
+He returned to Humphreys County, where he practiced medicine for five years before abandoning his practice to become a farmer.

-He was elected to the Tennessee House of Representatives in 1892 and then the Tennessee Senate in 1894.
-In 1900, he moved to Oklahoma Territory and in 1906 he was elected to represent the 33rd district at the Oklahoma Constitutional Convention.
+A member of the Democratic Party, Wyatt was elected to the Tennessee House of Representatives in 1890 and then the Tennessee Senate in 1892.
+In 1900, he moved to Pottawatomie County in the Oklahoma Territory and in 1906 he was elected to represent the 33rd district at the Oklahoma Constitutional Convention.
 He was appointed to the Oklahoma Board of Arbitration and Conciliation by Governors Charles N. Haskell, Lee Cruce, and Robert L. Williams.
+He suffered a paralytic stroke on June 19, 1920.

-He died on June 19, 1920, at Shawnee, Oklahoma.
+Wyatt died on September 27, 1922 at Shawnee, Oklahoma.
+He was interred at Fairview Cemetery in Shawnee.